-Malaysian, Male

-Independent Non-Executive Director / Chairman
+Malaysian, Male Independent Non-Executive Director / Chairman

-Mr. Choy Khai Choon was appointed as Independent Non-Executive Director and Chairman of the Company on 5 August 2019 and 1 January 2021 respectively.
-Mr. Choy is a member of the Nomination and Remuneration Committee, Audit Committee and Risk Management and Sustainability Committee of the Company.
-He relinquished his position as the Chairman of the Nomination and Remuneration Committee of the Company and remained as a member of the Committee effective 1 January 2021.
+Mr. Choy Khai Choon was appointed as an Independent Non-Executive Director and Chairman of the Board of Directors of the Company on 5 August 2019 and 1 January 2021 respectively.
+Mr. Choy is a member of the Nomination and Remuneration Committee, the Audit Committee and the Risk Management and Sustainability Committee of the Company.